CheWeiChang1992/My_Personal_Notes/About_RDA.md

  - 3. **calculating variance inflation factors (VIFs) for each variable.** If the VIF of a specific variable is too high, then it should be considered as the candidate to remove.
 The commonly used cut-off of VIF is >5, >10, and >20.

  ### Test the significance of the relationship between `Y` and `X`
  After performing the multiple regression, we should first make sure the relationship of two data table is significant.
 Otherwise, it is meaningless to carry out further analysis.
 According to the **page 632-634 of *Numerical Ecology.3rd.
 (Legendre, P. and Legendre, L. 2012*)**, the `R^2 = SS(Y-hat)/SS(Y)` can be computed and the F test can then conduct to test if the `R^2` is significant or not.
 However, this is for the situation that the `Y` is homogeneous.
-When `Y` is not homogeneous, we should use the permutation test.
+ - **When `Y` is not homogeneous, we should use the permutation test.**
-**The permutation test for RDA is available in the `rda()` function in the `vegan` package.**
+ - The permutation test for RDA is available in the `rda()` function in the `vegan` package.
+ - **Null hypothesis of the test: The linear relationship is not larger than the relationship between the unrelated `Y` and `X` matrics of the same size.**

  ## Step2.
 Perform PCA on the fitted value matrix `Y-hat`